m-gb/aerial-ruby-client/README.md

 # AerialRubyClient

-This is a simple gem that downloads the Aerial Apple TV videos and saves them to a given directory.
+This is a gem that downloads the Aerial Apple TV videos and saves them to a given directory.
+The videos will be sorted by the time of day in which they were taken.

-These videos can then be used by Xscreensaver on GNU/Linux.
+These videos can then be used by XScreenSaver on GNU/Linux.

 ## Installation